 Reading to toddlers is one of the most enjoyable and rewarding experiences for parents and children alike.
 Not only does it promote bonding and emotional connection between the two, but it also helps to develop a child’s language and cognitive skills.
 By reading to toddlers, parents can expose them to new vocabulary and concepts, spark their imagination, and instill a love of learning that will last a lifetime.
 Whether it’s a classic children’s book or a favorite bedtime story, reading to toddlers is a simple yet powerful way to create lasting memories and promote early childhood development.

 As a parent, finding the perfect books for toddlers can be a challenging task.
 However, there are many excellent options available that can help promote language development, encourage a love of reading, and spark their imaginations.

 However, most importantly books provide valuable opportunities for adults to spend one-on-one time with their children.
 This 15-minute daily habit is a perfect way to establish great interaction and bond with the child.
 It is a way to find out what your child loves the most, their favorite color, what excites them, and what terrifies them.

-We enjoy a variety of books that present variety of concepts, shapes, numbers, that are realistic and clear.
+We enjoy a variety of books that present a variety of concepts, shapes, and numbers, which are realistic and clear.
 I would like to share with you our collection of books that I found especially appealing for children ages 1-3 – toddlers.
-Many have thick cardboard pages that are perfect for little ones, many contain realistic photographs of objects, they are interactive, foster creativity and describe the world the child is a part of presenting simple and familiar concepts.
+Many have thick cardboard pages that are perfect for little ones; many contain realistic photographs of objects, they are interactive, foster creativity, and describe the world the child is a part of presenting familiar and straightforward concepts.

-Slide and Seek Animals by Roger Priddy – Young children are generally fascinated with animals.
+Slide and Seek Animals by Roger Priddy – Young children are fascinated with animals.
 Every page contains a handful of different creatures and a short quiz.
 This book requires some interaction which brings a lot of joy to young readers.